JONI MITCHELL IN JERUSALEM

 I was fifteen when I first heard Joni Mitchell’s music in my upstairs neighbor’s flat in Jerusalem.
 I’m sixty-four now, living in Paris, and the songs still elude me, they still slip through my fingers.

 Joni Mitchell in Jerusalem has been brewing for over 20 years.
 Then one morning it’s now...
-I must do it now.
-Throughout France, massive strikes, then Covid.
-I cloistered myself in a studio for three months, experimenting arrangements and soundscapes.
+I must do it right now.
+Throughout France, massive strikes, followed by Covid.
+I cloistered myself in a studio for three months, experimenting with arrangements and soundscapes.

-I’m also working on a series of videoclips around Joni’s music.
+I’ve also created a series of videoclips around Joni’s music.
 Please check it out:

 CONCERTS